PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 In Heavy Rain

-Upside down becomes essential.
-Even with scupper holes, sit-on-tops can collect significant water.
-A full kayak can exceed your roof's weight limit and become dangerously unstable.
+Hull-up positioning becomes essential in wet conditions.
+Even sit-on-top kayaks with scupper holes can collect significant water weight.
+A water-logged kayak can exceed your roof's weight rating and create dangerous handling issues.

 Through High Winds